Ever noticed that toilets in aeroplanes are gender neutral? Why is it so hard in schools?

 Why not just use an image of a toilet and a letter for F or M?
 Planes often use gendered images of physical “male” and physical “female” bodies.
 The “female” symbol is depicted in a dress and women aren’t always in dresses.
 These symbols are always inaccurate!

-Some establishments have introduced distinguished between toilets as toilets with urinals and toilets without urinals.
+Some establishments distinguish between toilets as toilets with urinals and toilets without urinals.
 But we might not be ready to remove all labels just yet.

 Whether we are in a school or in an aeroplane, everyone should have a safe and private toilet/bathroom option.
 Let’s start to think about how we make safe spaces not only for trans and non-binary students but for all students.
 We would all like longer doors!